SchmidtDSE/afscgap/README.md

 Note that `afscgap.query` is the main entry point which returns `Record` objects whose fields and methods are defined in the [data structure section](https://github.com/SchmidtDSE/afscgap#data-structure).

 Using an iterator will have the library negotiate pagination behind the scenes.
-You can do this with list comprehensions, maps, etc or with a good old for loop like in this example which gets a histogram of temperatures:
+You can do this with list comprehensions, maps, etc or with a good old for loop like in this example which gets a histogram of haul temperatures:

 ```
 count_by_temperature_c = {}